XertroV/aec-membership-test-simulator/README.md

 The AEC's claim that their membership tests are conducted to a confidence of 90% are proven false.
 In actual fact, for a party that is capable of providing a list of 1,650 members wherein exactly 1,500 members will not deny membership (and 150 will): experimental evidence proves that the worst-case confidence of the AEC's membership test is just 15.1%, indicating a false negative rate of 84.9%.
 This is an indication of gross negligence or gross incompetence, or both.

+*Note: calculated values given in this document sometimes differ from graphs by ±0.1% (i.e., 1 part per 1,000).
+This is assumed to be negligible and a non-critical error.*

 ## 1. Background Context

 Recently (leading up to September 2021), parliamentarians (i.e., the 4 major parties) decided there was just too much competition!
 That would not do.
 So, a bunch of changes were made to the Electoral Act.
 Changes designed to make life harder for anyone who wanted to be part of our democracy, but did not want to participate in the rotten, tribalist, political cults that run the show.
 Some of those changes resulted in (as of Feb 2022) the pending deregistration of 12 parties, and the very real deregistration of 9 parties.
 In practice that is ~40% of parties, gone before the next election.
 Political elites will claim that this culling, and the subsequent entrenchment of the status quo, is a good thing.
 That it is making our democracy better.
 Just wait and watch.